KeithIMyers/chromiumos-docs/cros_vm.md

 ```bash
 (sdk) .../chrome/src $ cros_vm --cmd -- /usr/local/autotest/bin/vm_sanity.py
 ```
-The command output on the VM will be output to the console after the command completes.
+The command output in the VM will be output to the console after the command completes.
 Other commands run within an ssh session can also run with `--cmd`.

 Note that the CrOS test private RSA key cannot be world readable, so you may